Q. How are you protecting my privacy?

 Q. How can I get a copy of the data?

-A. There is currently no plan to make the dataset public: the codebooks and questionnaires may be published on this site and in appropriate academic databases at an appropriate time after the completion of the study.
-The raw data set will absolutely never be released in order to protect voters’ privacy.
+A. There is currently no plan to make the dataset public: the codebooks and questionnaires may be published on this site and in academic databases at an appropriate time after the completion of the study.
+The raw data set will absolutely never be released or sold in order to protect voters’ privacy.

 Q. Who else is working on the Voter Choice Project?